Friday, April 29, 2011

 I've been exploring what happens after we die, which I continue now by looking into the thought of universalism, which suggests that Christ's salvivic work will be applied to all humans at some point.

 Immortality in freedom is impossible for those who are not submitted to God.
-Can God in his omniscience and omnipotence allow that which in anti-God, that which is evil, to be and still be God?
-I don't think so, it would be saying that he is not sovereign minimally, and ultimately would make evil intrinsic to him.
-For evil to remain in what he's created would mean that it was reflective of him, that it is one of his attributes.
+Can God in his omniscience and omnipotence allow that which is anti-God, that which is evil, to exist and still be God?
+I don't think so-- minimally, that would be saying that he is not sovereign, ultimately that would make evil intrinsic to him.
+For evil to remain in what God created would mean that it was reflective of him, that it is one of his attributes.

 I've already said the ship has sailed on the possibility of annihilating mankind because we are made in his image, and ensouled by his very breath.
 I also think the ship has sailed on God enforcing his will on people as if it was their own.
 We are made like unto God with freedom of will (apart from which there can be no sin or godly love).
 God could manipulate us, of course, but the cost would be effacing his image in us, which is not his stated will.
 We are not made of a substance that can be made to do what someone else wants it to and still be in the image in which we were made--God is not of that nature and neither are we.